Megami Tensei: Persona

 The Persona series is the largest and most popular spin-off from the Megami Tensei series.
 The first entry in the series, Megami Ibunroku Persona (originally released overseas as Revelations: Persona), was released in 1996 in Japan and North America.
 The first Persona 2 title, Innocent Sin, was released in 1999 in Japan.
 The second game, Eternal Punishment, was released in 2000 in Japan and North America.
 Persona 3 was released in 2006 in Japan, 2007 in North America, and 2008 in Europe.
 Its sequel, Persona 4, was released in 2008 in Japan and North America, and in 2009 in Europe.
 A sixth entry in the series, Persona 5, was released in Japan on September 15, 2016, and was released in North America and Europe on April 4, 2017, to critical acclaim.
-In addition to the main Persona games are spin-offs, so far focused on Persona 3, 4 and 5: the canon spin-offs Persona Q: Shadow of the Labyrinth and Persona Q2: New Cinema Labyrinth, two fighting games Persona 4 Arena and its sequel Arena Ultimax as well as the crossover fighting game BlazBlue: Cross Tag Battle, tactical role playing game Persona 5 Tactica, action role playing game Persona 5 Strikers and rhythm games Persona 4: Dancing All Night, Persona 3: Dancing in Moonlight, and Persona 5: Dancing in Starlight.
+The series also features spin-offs, including Persona Q: Shadow of the Labyrinth and Persona Q2: New Cinema Labyrinth, two fighting games Persona 4 Arena and its sequel Arena Ultimax as well as the crossover fighting game BlazBlue: Cross Tag Battle, tactical role-playing game Persona 5 Tactica, action role-playing game Persona 5 Strikers and rhythm games Persona 4: Dancing All Night, Persona 3: Dancing in Moonlight, and Persona 5: Dancing in Starlight.
 While Persona 3 and 4 used the Shin Megami Tensei moniker in the West, it was dropped for the Persona 4 Arena duology and Persona 4 Golden as it would have made the titles too long to be practical.

 Devil Summoner

 The Devil Summoner subseries began in 1995 with the release of Shin Megami Tensei: Devil Summoner.
-It was followed by Devil Summoner: Soul Hackers in 1997, which itself is followed by Soul Hackers 2, released in 2022.
+It was followed by Devil Summoner: Soul Hackers in 1997, then followed by Soul Hackers 2, released in 2022.
 Two action role-playing prequels set in 1920s Tokyo were also developed, which revolve around demon summoner Raidou Kuzunoha: Raidou Kuzunoha vs. the Soulless Army was released in 2006, and Raidou Kuzunoha vs. King Abaddon was released in 2008.